3dgehog/mxs_video_sorter/README.md

 3. parent-dir

    Sets the transfer to the parent directory, doesn't attempt to located the subdirectory this episode should go into.
 Mainly used for anime
-4. subdir-only subdir:name
+4. subdir-only "subdir name"

-   Sets the transfer to a specific subdirectory only. (use ':' in instead of spaces)
+   Sets the transfer to a specific subdirectory only.
-5. alt-title :-:
+5. alt-title " - "

-   Sometimes the matcher separates the title into a title and alternative title, if you need them combined, use this option (use ':' in instead of spaces)
+   Sometimes the matcher separates the title into a title and alternative title, if you need them combined, use this option